ckatsak/glocc/README.md

 ```

 By default, only a summary of all counted lines is printed to the standard
 output.
-To print the results extensively in a tree-like structure, it can be
+To print the results extensively in a tree-like format, it can be
 executed with the `-a` flag:
 ```text
 $ glocc -a  ~/project1 ~/project2